open-contracting/ocdskit/README.rst

 mapping-sheet
 ~~~~~~~~~~~~~

-Generates a spreadsheet with all field paths from an OCDS schema.
+Generates a spreadsheet with all field paths from an OCDS or BODS schema.

 Optional arguments: